Detecting Planted Partition in Sparse Multi-Layer Networks: Testing the presence of Planted Partition

-When the effective signal to noise ratio is larger than $1$ we construct a sequence of consistent tests for the hypotheses \eqref{eq:hyp_1} which exibits the mutual singularity of $\mathbb{P}_{\bm{\lambda},\mu}$ and $\mathbb{P}_{\bm{0},0}$.
-In the following paragraph, we construct a class of cycle statistics on an appropriately defined \emph{Factor Graph}, $G_F=(V_F,E_F)$.
-If $\lambda^2_1+\cdots+\lambda^2_m+\mu^2/\gamma>1$, this statistic has different distribution under $H_0$ and $H_1$, with the mean of the statistic significantly elevated under the alternative which provides the above mentioned sequence of consistent tests.
+When the effective signal-to-noise ratio is larger than $1$ we construct a sequence of consistent tests for the hypotheses \eqref{eq:hyp_1} which exhibits the mutual singularity of $\mathbb{P}_{\bm{\lambda},\mu}$ and $\mathbb{P}_{\bm{0},0}$.
+In the following paragraph, we consider a class of short cycle statistics on an appropriately defined \emph{Factor Graph}, $G_F=(V_F, E_F)$.
+If $\lambda^2_1+\cdots+\lambda^2_m+\mu^2/\gamma>1$, this statistic has different asymptotic distributions under $H_0$ and $H_1$.
+The mean of our test statistic is significantly elevated under the alternative which provides a way to construct the above-mentioned sequence of consistent tests for testing $\bm H_0$ vs $\bm H_1$.